m50d/m50d.github.com/_posts/2016-05-29-strength-of-character.md

 layout: default
 title: Strength of Character (Gundam Seed 18)
 ---
-A man is known by the company he keeps - perhaps this is *Gundam Seed*'s attempt to show us Cagalli.
-It's a surprisingly large set-piece battle.
+A man is known by the company he keeps - perhaps *Gundam Seed* wants us to know Cagalli.
+This episode spends the first third dealing with the attack on the town and its aftermath, and devotes the remainder to a surprisingly detailed set-piece battle.